Why You Should Let Your Passion Die

 In Qigong, an ancient system for cultivating energy in the body, they teach the principle of moderation.

-You’re instructed to perform various exercises at 70% of your capacity.
+Some instructors suggest performing various exercises at 70% of your capacity.

 Why?
 Because trying too hard creates internal tension.
+It causes the ego to revolt.

 Exercising at 70% enables you to focus and make purposeful movements without tensing your muscles.

-For inspiration, check out this two-minute video of a 118-year-old grandmaster performing an internal martial art called Bagua.
+For inspiration, check out this two-minute video of a 118-year-old grandmaster performing an internal martial art called Bagua:

 What Do You Think?